Packaging Machines for the Pharmaceutical Industry

 An Automatic Case Closing Case Sealer placed after the box packing operation removes the need for an operator / line worker to close and seal the top of a cardboard box, thus further improving the efficiency of end of line operations.

 To identify the contents within a box, appropriately, a combination of fixed and variable data should be readily identifiable.
 This is achieved by applying appropriate labels and text as required by the latest standards.

 Different users will have different requirements.
 However a popular method is to combine labelling with ink jet coding.
 The label tends to be utilised for fixed data, and is used to identify the hazardous nature of the products.
 The Case Coder tends to be utilised to apply the variable data such as; box contents, batch code, shift code, use by date, box counts etc.

 It is possible to replace & replicate the look of a label and its layout by using a High Resolution Ink Jet Coder.
 An IJ3000 will accomplish this task.
-One major manufacturer supplying cash & carry businesses in London managed a pay-back of less than 6m when they swopped from using a product label as a box identifier, to direct coding using an IJ3000 Case Coder.
+One major manufacturer supplying cash & carry businesses in London managed a pay-back of less than six months when they swapped from using a product label as a box identifier, to direct coding using an IJ3000 Case Coder.

 For lower run rates and smaller operations, it is also possible to combine the top sealing, label application and box coding in one simple to use work station.